English Literature Summer School

 In this course we shall be reading the work of Jane Austen’s maturity: Sense and Sensibility; Pride and Prejudice; Mansfield Park; Emma; Persuasion and Northanger Abbey.
 We shall read with close critical attention in order to explore the qualities that have kept those novels among the world's favourite fiction for nearly two hundred years.
 We shall explore the structure and analyse the style of the six major novels, and extracts (which will be provided) from some of the early works and fragments.
 We shall focus on the English language of the eighteenth and nineteenth centuries, the narrative voice, focalisers and perspective, irony, dialogue, characterisation, and elements of style such as lexis and syntax.

-Dr Sandie Byrne is Associate Professor in English Literature and Creative Writing at Oxford University Department for Continuing Education, and Director of the English Literature Summer School.
+Tutor: Sandie Byrne is Professor of English at Oxford University, and Director of the English Literature Summer School.
 She is the author of a number of books and articles on nineteenth- and twentieth-century literature.

 Victorian Fiction